 - Executive Summary – this section should summarize your entire business plan so readers can quickly understand the key details of your investment firm.

-- Company Overview – this section tells the reader about the history of your investment company and what type of investment company you operate.
+- Company Overview – this section tells the reader about the history of your investment firm and what type of investment company you operate.
 For example, are you a mutual fund, hedge fund, closed-end fund, or exchange-traded fund (ETF) investment company?

-- Industry Analysis – here you will document key information about the investment company industry.
+- Industry Analysis – here you will document key information about the investment industry.
 Conduct market research and document how big the industry is and what trends are affecting it.

 - Customer Analysis – in this section, you will document who your ideal or target customers are and their demographics.
 For example, how old are they?
 Where do they live?
 What do they find important when purchasing products or services like the ones you will offer?